byu-cpe/ecen192/_labs/Y-Board_Introduction.md

 <details open>
 <summary>More Details</summary>
 <ul>
-<li> Our code to make the first 10 leds blink using a "while" loop is a little clunky.
-Did you notice that we had to declare a variable outside of our loop called <code>currentLed</code> to keep track of our condition?
-And then we had to increment it inside of our loop.
-That’s a little confusing.</li>

 <li> "for" loops and "while" loops can do the same things, but "for" loops are better for running code a certain number of times and "while" loops are better for running code until a certain condition is met in our program.</li>